jxxcarlson/ad2play/README.md

   section-4.html
 ```

+## Troubleshooting

-5. If you do not see the above output, check the fullowing:
+If you do not see the above output, check the fullowing:
 - Is `ad2play` executable?
 - Is ruby v 2.1.1 or greater installed?
 - Is `asciidoctor` installed?

+## Notes

 For now, you need to work in the root of the cloned  directory, ad2play.
 It contains the file asciidoctor.css which is needed for manufacturing
 the playgrounds.

 You are now ready to write your own `.ad` files and compile
 them as playgrounds using `ad2play` -- or as  html files using `asciidoctor`.